 | Nitrofurans | Not permitted |

-(*) Because it is a hormone used in early or reproductive stages of aquaculture activities that require it, but during sampling in subsequent stages it must not test positive.
+(*) Because it is a hormone used in early or reproductive stages of aquaculture activities that require it, but during sampling in later stages, this must not be positive.

 6. FRESHNESS CHARACTERISTICS.
 Fishery and aquaculture products and by-products must comply with the following freshness characteristics: